 Furthermore, any group of people has implicit norms.
 We could even say that, when joining any community, we are implicitly agreeing to those norms and are hopeful that we can help to improve them if we find them lacking.
 Thus a key part of a facilitation mindset is to take implicit culture and make it explicit so that community members can on-board more quickly and can have something solid to work from if they seek change.

 In my own professional life, I've supported hundreds of groups through the process of designing their working agreements.
 I tend to recommend that facilitators don't use the word 'rules' because it has too many draconian associations and it particularly conjures up a sense of policies that must be obeyed and aren't subject to being challenged.

 From facilitating the design of working agreements, I've observed that many of the same ideas are articulated irrespective of the nature of the group or the subject matter.
 That said, the process of having the group co-design their working agreement is still valuable in itself and occasionally a group will surprise me with something unique to its situation or members.

 Because I've seen so many of the same excellent ideas time and again, I thought I'd share a compilation of 'best hits' with you as applied to online communities in particular.
 In doing so, I must give credit to the many wonderful people and teams that I've had the pleasure of supporting.

 Online Community Code of Conduct - A Starting Point

-Your voice is welcome here, speak up and also be aware of how much space you’re occupying and take a step back when needed.
+- Speak up and have your voice heard, but also be aware of how much space you're occupying and take a step back when needed.
 Let other people share their stories and experiences.
 We have a lot to learn from each other.